NoroffFEU/development-platforms/src/content/docs/github/github-actions-cicd.md

 | Only a single action can be placed in a GitHub repository. | Azure Pipelines extensions can bundle multiple tasks. |

 Azure DevOps is often seen as a more mature service with a wider range of features for CI/CD.
 It also blends more smoothly with enterprise-level tools.
 On the other hand, GitHub Actions is newer and still proving itself, but it's generally viewed as more user-friendly.
+[Read origin][4]

 ## How does GitHub Actions work?